bramanda48/bramanda48/README.md

 I'm a self-taught developer from **Malang, Indonesia**.
 I love programming a lot of things such as websites, automation, applications and others.
 I have more than 4 years experience in programming and always keep learning.

-Currently, I am deepening my backend skills to achieve the goal of creating a secure and scalable infrastructure
+**Currently**, I am deepening my backend skills to achieve the goal of creating a secure and scalable infrastructure

 ---

 ### 🧑‍💻 Technologies & Tools